GH-AkshyM/Revenue-Health-Dashboard/README.md

 Additional RLS-driven pages can be created for Finance, Delivery, HR, or Sales, giving each team a version of the dashboard that fits their needs.

 [(Back to top)](#table-of-contents)

+## You can explore the report [here](https://github.com/GH-AkshyM/HR-Attrition-Analytics-Dashboard/blob/main/PBIX%20File/HR%20attrition%20Report%20with%20Dataflow%20Gen2.pbix).
+Download and open using Power BI Desktop.

+## Check out some of my other works:
+- 🧠 **[HR Attrition Analytics with Dataflow Gen2](https://github.com/GH-AkshyM/Hr-Attrition-Analytics-Dashboard)** – A Clean Minimalistic look into Attrition Analytics with Insights Hard-coded.
+- 📈 **[Sentiment Analysis Using BERT](https://github.com/GH-AkshyM/Sentiment-Analysis-using-BERT)** – Using SQL and Python pre-trained models for analysing customer reviews.
+- 🔄 **[E-commerce Cohort Analytics Dashboard with Lakehouse on MS Fabric](https://github.com/GH-AkshyM/Cohort-Analytics-Dashboard-with-Lakehouse-on-MS-Fabric/tree/main)** – Cohort-based retention and revenue analytics using DirectQuery.